Sandeep-456/Healthcare-appointment/README.md

 - **Challenge**: Handling states like "No data found" in search and booking form submission success.
 - **Solution**: Implemented conditional rendering based on filtered results and `success`/`error` flags to provide feedback to users gracefully.

+### 5. **\*CORS Issues During API Integration**

+- **challenge**: While connecting the frontend with the backend, I encountered CORS (Cross-Origin Resource Sharing) errors when making API requests from the browser.
+The browser blocked the requests since the frontend and backend were running on different ports.

+- **solution**: I resolved this by using the cors middleware in my Express.js backend.
+I added the following to my backend index.js file: import cors from "cors";
+  app.use(cors());

 ---

 ## ✅ How to Run Locally